-Ichimoku Kinko Hyo (IKH) is one of the best know indicators, and if applied correctly, it can have a high success rate.
-However, not all trading platform display the Ichimoku Kinko Hyo the way its developer has designed it.
-And yes, MetaTrader is one of them.
+Ichimoku Kinko Hyo (IKH) is a very popular trading indicator, especially in Japan, and if applied correctly, it can have a high success rate.
+But not all trading platforms show their inbuilt Ichimoku Kinko Hyo correct, at least not as its developer has designed it to be.
+And yes, MetaTrader is one of them that does it wrong.

-In this blog post I will show you what’s wrong with it, and I will give you a FREE correctly working indicator to download.
+In this blog post I will show you what’s wrong with it, and I will give you a FREE correctly working indicator to download as well.

 About the Ichimoku Kinko Hyo and its lines

 Ichimoku is invented in the mid 30’s of the 20th century by the Japanse stock market analyst and journalist Goichi Hosoda.
 ‘Ichimoku Kinko Hye’ is Japanese for, diagram showing the equilibrium at a glance, and it gives its users a quick check to see if the market is bullish or bearish.